Distillation of supersinglet states: Allowed operations

 \subsection{Schur transform}

-In the local 3 qubit basis we perform a Schur transform \cite{bacon2006efficient}, which rotates from the total angular momentum basis to the computational basis.
-For our 3 qubit case we define this as
+In the local 3 qubit basis, we perform a Schur transform \cite{bacon2006efficient}, which rotates from the total angular momentum basis to the computational basis.
+For the three qubits held by each party, we define this as